GNB-UAM/sync_osc_MSTMs/README.md

 When contributing a novel MSTM that yields a well-defined value in certain reference cases (such as perfectly correlated or anticorrelated trains, or completely random trains), authors are encouraged to provide the corresponding unit tests.
 Please [script_test.m](https://github.com/fabaroni/sync_osc_MSTMs/tree/main/data_analysis/script_test.m) for an example of a unit test illustrating this for a specific measure.

-Pull requests that edit an existing measurement are discouraged.
-Bug reports on an existing measurement are encouraged.
-Modifications or alternative implementations of an existing measure are only considered if they yield a substantially different output in non-trivial cases (with empty spike trains or perfectly synchronized spike trains being considered as trivial cases), or a substantial improvement in computational time, and should be included under a different name.
+Pull requests that edit an existing measure are discouraged.
+Bug reports on an existing measure are encouraged.
+Modifications or alternative implementations of an existing measure are only considered as pull requests if they yield a substantially different output in non-trivial cases (with empty spike trains or perfectly synchronized spike trains being considered as trivial cases), or a substantial improvement in computational time, and should be included under a different name.
+All other modifications are encouraged as independent forks.

 To file bug reports and/or ask questions about this project, please use the [Github issue tracker](https://github.com/fabaroni/sync_osc_MSTMs/issues).